pre-commit/pre-commit-hooks/README.md

   - `--top-keys comma,separated,keys` - Keys to keep at the top of mappings.

 #### `requirements-txt-fixer`
-Sorts entries in requirements.txt and removes incorrect entry for `pkg-resources==0.0.0`
+Sorts entries in requirements.txt and constraints.txt and removes incorrect entry for `pkg-resources==0.0.0`

 #### `sort-simple-yaml`
 Sorts simple YAML files which consist only of top-level